RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--skip`: Do not rebuild problem zips when building a contest zip.
 - `--force`/`-f`: Skip validating input and output.
 This is useful to speed up regenerating the zip with only minimal changes.
+- `--no-generate`/`-G`: Skip generation of testcases.
+This usually won't be needed since checking that generated testcases are up to date is fast.
 - `--no-solutions`: Do not build solution slides for the contest zip.
 - `--kattis`: Differences for Kattis export are:
   - Problems zips are written to `<shortname>.zip` instead of `<problemlabel>.zip`.